Camping World Holdings, Inc. (CWH) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 18, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Camping World Holdings, Inc. ("Camping World" or the "Company") (NYSE: CWH).
+LOS ANGELES, March 19, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Camping World Holdings, Inc. ("Camping World" or the "Company") (NYSE: CWH) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CAMPING WORLD HOLDINGS, INC. (CWH), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CAMPING WORLD HOLDINGS, INC. (CWH), CLICK HERE BEFORE MAY 11, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?